Katlego-DataLab/Tourist-Accommodation-Time-Series-ARIMA-SARIMA-/README.md

 | Data cleaning, EDA, statistical modelling | **R** | `tidyverse`, `forecast`, and `auto.arima` are the industry standard for time series statistics |
 | Deep learning, sequence modelling | **Python / PyTorch** | PyTorch is the dominant framework for neural network research and production ML engineering |

-Real data science teams work this way.
-Showing you can operate across both ecosystems is a skill signal, not a limitation.

 ---